 - Dirty Old Man: Denslow reveals he's this in his video will.

 - Doing It for the Art: In-universe example.
 Coop's philosophy while building the NBL; He wants to create an environment where passion for the sport, not franchising, is the main motivating factor for the players.
-Unfortunately, Coop has too much control over the sport just to keep it that way.Coop: This is not about the money.
+After Coop was given ownership of the sport by Denslow's will, he makes sure it stays that way.
+Unfortunately, Coop eventually becomes mad with power just to keep it that way.Coop: This is not about the money.
 It's about tradition.
 Look, think about the greats who have played this game.
 It's because of them.
 It's because of us, that I can't bow down to a guy like Cain.

 Remer: Dude, that's easy for you to say!
 You got the team, we got jack-shit!